A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

-\textbf{Main contributions of this paper.} In this paper we consider a general approach to the analysis of performance criteria of the type outlined above.
-We identify the aforementioned examples, as well as others, as part of a wider class that we term \emph{Empirical Distribution Performance Measures} (\EDRMabbrv).
-In particular, let $\hat{F}$ be the \emph{empirical distribution} of the vector $(X_1,\ldots,X_t)$, i.e., $\hat{F}(y)$ is the fraction of rewards less or equal to real valued $y$.
-An \EDRMabbrv\space evaluates performance by means of a function $\RHat$, which maps $\hat{F}$ to $\RR$, i.e., $\RHat(\hat{F}) = \Rbase(X_1,\ldots,X_t)$.
-Alternatively, $\RHat$ may also serve to evaluate the distributions of the random variables $X_s$ ($s=1,\ldots,t$).
-These evaluations may be aggregated to form a different type of performance criteria that we term proxy regret and consider as an intermediate learning goal.
-The construct $\RHat$ plays a central role in the framework we develop, and while it may seem somewhat vague at this stage, it will be illustrated shortly by revisiting the $\CVAR$ example.
+\textbf{Main contributions of this paper.} In this paper we consider a general approach to the analysis of performance criteria where the oracle policy is a simple policy.
+We identify a class of criteria that we term \emph{Empirical Distribution Performance Measures} (\EDRMabbrv).
+In particular, let $\hat{F}$ be the \emph{empirical distribution} of the vector $(\Xt[1],\ldots,\Xt)$, i.e., $\hat{F}(y)$ is the fraction of rewards less or equal to real valued $y$.
+An \EDRMabbrv\space evaluates performance by means of a function $\RHat$, which maps $\hat{F}$ to $\RR$, i.e., $\RHat(\hat{F}) = \Rbase(\Xt[1],\ldots,\Xt)$.
+Alternatively, $\RHat$ may also serve to evaluate the distributions of the random variables $\Xt[s]$ ($s=1,\ldots,t$).
+These evaluations may be aggregated to form a different type of performance criteria that we term ``pseudo regret,'' and consider as an intermediate learning goal.
+Our main results provide easily verifiable explicit conditions that characterize the asymptotic behavior of the oracle rule, and culminate in a $UCB$-type learning algorithm with either $\mathcal{O}(\log T/T)$ or $\mathcal{O}(1/\sqrt{T})$ normalized regret (depending on the properties of $\RHat$ and the arm distributions).